wolfvictorOSI/Edge-Data-Store-Docs/V1/Health/Health.md

 The following health types and streams are created to reflect the health of the Storage component.

-The Storage static type includes the following properties and servers as a root AF element with the id Storage.
+The Storage static type includes the following properties and servers as a root AF element with the ID Storage.

 | Type         | Property | Description      |
 |--------------|----------|------------------|